 Every year, companies strive to educate and train their workforce and therefore, invest money – a lot of money – into corporate training.
 The American Society of Training & Development’s 2010 industry report showed that American businesses spent a staggering $125.9 billion on employee learning and development in 2009.

-But, today’s workforce is facing new challenges – quick product turnarounds, changing roles, and an increasingly mobile team that may include contractors and participants who are remote.
-Due to that shift in workplace dynamics, corporate training and learning must remain a priority, but it must also shift to match the needs of employees and their changing preferences.
+However, today’s workforce is dealing with new challenges – fast product turnarounds, evolving roles, and a more mobile team that may consist of contractors and remote workers.
+Because of this change in workplace dynamics, corporate training and learning need to stay a priority, but they also have to adapt to meet the needs and changing preferences of employees.

-To think about it as more of a solid business function, most companies emphasize that each investment must yield a positive return (ROI).
-So when it comes to corporate training, the ROI will soon dissipate if the methodology and focus doesn’t change and if employees start to lose sight of the value in the process.
+To consider it as a key business function, most companies stress that every investment should bring a positive return (ROI).
+In terms of corporate training, the ROI can quickly fade if the methods and focus don’t evolve and if employees begin to overlook the importance of the process.

 So, to do this, corporate training must stray from the old-fashioned and traditional where HR functions as a service provider (simply providing trainings).
 HR leaders must work as facilitators and help employees acquire knowledge, improve skills and capabilities, and be empowered to build their careers and achieve professional goals.